 The Partnership is focused on providing housing within the Outer Hebrides.
 The population decline of the last 30 years is continuing and the proportion of young people and children is worryingly low.
 The proportion of elderly people is forecast to increase significantly.
 Demand is higher in Stornoway and to a lesser extent in Tarbert, Balivanich and Castlebay.
 However there is weakening demand in many areas, particularly South Lochs, Bernera & Uig and South Uist.
-This will impact on future strategy for new build programmes.
+The introduction of the Rapid Rehousing Transition Plan will also shape future strategy for new build programmes.